VMBlakelock/bouquetblooms/README.md

 #### Issue 3

-Edit and Delete routing was the developers main issue.
-It was found to be difficult to resolve and threw many Jinja errors.
-Errors where cleared when it was found that Flask routing, route decorators and Pymongo had typo's.

-#### Issue 3

 env.py file - the file kept advising on 'lines being to long', with notes referring to flakes and cornflakes.
 These errors where not all fixed due to lack of knowledge on developers part.

 #### Issue 4